apache/carbondata/docs/useful-tips-on-carbondata.md

   - **Put the frequently-used column filter in the beginning**

-  For example, MSISDN filter is used in most of the query then we must put the MSISDN in the first column.
+  For example, MSISDN filter is used in most of the query then we must put the MSISDN in the first position in the properties of sort_column.
   The create table command can be modified as suggested below :

   ```
   create table carbondata_table(
+    BEGIN_TIME bigint,
     msisdn String,
-    BEGIN_TIME bigint,
     HOST String,
     Dime_1 String,
     counter_1, Decimal